stretchcloud/OCI-APIGW-Demo-API/README.md

-Login to your Cloud Shell Console and clone this repository
+Login to your Cloud Shell Console and clone this repository.
+If you don't know how to login to the Cloud Shell, then visit this Lab Guide to see how to do it yourself.
+OCI Cloud Shell is a free feature for the developers who would like to simplify things at the time of development and run the commands within the shell without any extra step to perform the OCI CLI config.

 ```bash
 $ git clone https://github.com/stretchcloud/OCI-APIGW-Demo-API